magdarosa/markdown-cv/index.md

 title: Magda Sharon Okumura Rosa
 ---
 # Magda Sharon Okumura Rosa
-I am a dedicated programmer with ten years of experience in developing customised applications for a wide range of clients.
-As a software engineer, I am proficient in a broad spectrum of technologies and languages.
-With my creativity, problem-solving and technical skills, I love helping people to find efficient solutions.
+I am a software developer with experience in creating and developing web applications, analysing systems and creating documentation.
+I have experience with full lifecycle development of a software, from initial requirement gathering to design, coding, testing, documentation and implementation.

 <div id="webaddress">
-<a href="bruno.isau.pedrosa@gmail.com">bruno.isau.pedrosa@gmail.com</a>
+<a href="magda.sharon@gmail.com">magda.sharon@gmail.com</a>
 | +640277665516
 </div>